ayaohsu/RabbitMQ-Learning/README.md

 ## Resource
 https://www.rabbitmq.com/tutorials/tutorial-one-python.html

-## Windows Resouce
-- RabbitMQ command line on localhost:
-`rabbitmqctl`
-- To list all the queues:
-`rabbitmqctl list_queues`

 ### Virtual host
 - provides logical groupinp, separation of physical resources and resource permissions
 - when an AMQP client connects to RabbitMQ, it specifies a vhost name to connect to
 - if the authentication succeeds and the credential provided by the clients was granted, connection is established

-_Remaining tasks: understand application rabbitMQ setup, understand rabbitMQ console usage_
+_Remaining tasks: understand application rabbitMQ setup, understand rabbitMQ console usage look at isatmrabbit vhost note are we acking messages? are we persisting the messages? are we making the queue durable? what is our naming convention? are we using exclusive queues? how many consumers are there for a queue? how many connections are there for a task?
+Draw a rabbit MQ architecture diagram_